SimonHls/BlockStorageDatabase/README.md

 The goal of this project is to build a block based database.
 The data will be stored in a single file.
 Furthermore, each column will be indexed using a b-tree, with the indexing data being stored in individual files, with one file per indexed column.

 > [!NOTE]
 >  The project was inspired by [this article](https://www.codeproject.com/Articles/1029838/Build-Your-Own-Database).
 It strikes a great balance of setting guide rails while not taking away the joy of figuring things out yourself.
 If you want to build a similar project, i would .

+## Project goals 🎯

+To be considered successful, the database should fulfill the following critera:

+- [ ] The db should store numerical and text data in a table.
+- [ ] The db should support queries with a simple SQL-like syntax (`SELECT`, `INSERT`, `UPDATE`, `DELETE`, `WHERE`).
+- [ ] The `WHERE` should support full text search, including wildcards.
+- [ ] The `WHERE` should support equals, greater than, and less then operators for numeric values.
+- [ ] The db should be reasonably fast (benchmark to be determined).

 ## Technologies used 🛠
 <div style="display: flex; flex-direction: row; gap: 10px">